-- Submit an application to participate in the pentest when you find a pentest that matches with your skillset.
+- Submit an application to participate in a specific pentest when you find one that matches with your skillset.

 - HackerOne looks at all applicants and forms the pentest team you’ll be working with.
 Teams are formed based on skills required for the pentest as well as living in similar timezones and speaking a common language so that teams can best work and communicate together.

 - The pentest will launch and the team will have 2 weeks to complete the pentest.
-Reports created during the pentest will be submitted using HackerOne.
+Any reports created during the pentest will be submitted using HackerOne.

-- After testing has been completed, the lead pentester will draft and submit a summary report of their findings.
+- After testing has been completed, the lead pentester will draft and submit a summary report of the team's findings.

 - Once the vulnerabilities have been remediated, the pentest team will retest the vulnerabilities to make sure they’re fixed.